Mayar-Elabbasy/Udacity-Final-Project-MyReads-App/README.md

     └──pages
-        ├── main-page.js # contain all the logic for main page that holds the shelves data └── search-page.js # contain all the logic for search page where you can search for any book you wish for
+        ├── main-page.js # contain all the logic for main page that holds the shelves data ├── search-page.js # contain all the logic for search page where you can search for any book you wish for └── not-found-page.js # contain all the logic for not found page that acts as a fallback for inexistent routes

     └──utils
         ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.